 Anyone who has been through our facilitation training knows that our number one proactive engagement strategy is sub-grouping.
-Breaking a larger group into pairs, triads or smaller working groups increases participants sense of safety, comfort speaking up, dials up the quality of conversation and input and ultimately ensures that a greater diversity of voices are heard.
+Breaking a larger group into pairs, triads or smaller working groups increases participants’ sense of safety, and comfort in speaking up, dials up the quality of conversation and input and ultimately ensures that a greater diversity of voices are heard.

 In virtual meetings, we notice a dramatic difference when we use breakout rooms as part of the meeting process.
 But what do virtual facilitators need to consider when planning or launching breakout rooms?
 The following is an abbreviated list or Breakout Room Best Practices from our new Zoom For Facilitator’s: Mastering Zoom Breakouts and Polling workshop:

 Before diving into breakout sessions, ensure that participants know exactly what’s expected of them.
 Share detailed instructions in a separate document or paste them into the chat for easy access.

 Not everyone might be familiar with virtual breakout rooms.
 Start with a quick ice-breaker session:

 Unless specific outcomes necessitate uniform groups, mix participants across different roles, departments, and skill sets.
 A diversity of opinions often produces richer results.
 Also, periodically shuffle group members, but not too frequently—building rapport within groups is beneficial.

 To keep conversations productive, assign meeting roles for the attendees like:

 Establish a clear time frame for each breakout room session.
 In general Its important to allocate time frames for each meeting item, this ensures you stick to the agenda and gives participants clarity on time constraints.

 For self-selected breakout rooms, assign meaningful names to assist participants in choosing their desired group.